-Separately, we launched a Phase 2 proof-of-concept program for gevokizumab to evaluate additional indications for further development, including a clinical trial in moderate-to-severe inflammatory acne, for which we reported encouraging preliminary top-line results in January 2013; a clinical trial in erosive osteoarthritis of the hand, which was opened for enrollment in June 2012; and a clinical trial in scleritis that is being conducted by the National Eye Institute ("NEI"), a part of the U.S. National Institutes of Health ("NIH").
-Servier is expected to institute its own proof-of-concept program for gevokizumab in indications different from ours.
+Separately, we launched a Phase 2 proof-of-concept program for gevokizumab to evaluate additional indications for further development, including

+- a clinical trial in moderate-to-severe inflammatory acne, for which we reported encouraging preliminary top-line results in January 2013; - a clinical trial in erosive osteoarthritis of the hand, requiring patients to have a C-reactive protein (CRP) level greater than 2.5 mg/L, which was opened for enrollment in June 2012 and completed enrollment in July 2013; - a clinical trial in erosive osteoarthritis of the hand, which is enrolling patients with a CRP less than 2.5 mg/L, which was opened in May 2013; - a clinical trial in scleritis that is being conducted by the National Eye Institute ("NEI"), a part of the U.S. National Institutes of Health ("NIH"), which was opened for enrollment in April 2013; and - a pilot study in acute inflammatory pyoderma gangrenosum, which opened for enrollment in June 2013.

+Servier has instituted its own proof-of-concept program for gevokizumab in indications different from ours Servier launched its program during the second quarter of 2013.
+The first study in this program is in polymyositis/ dermatomyositis.
 In November 2012, Servier began a Phase 2 study to determine gevokizumab's potential to decrease plaque inflammation in patients with atherosclerosis.